17 Things Nobody Tells You About Living in Sicily

 Living in Sicily was a dream of mine for a long time.

 Ever since I was a kid, Sicily has always held this magical, almost mythical status in my mind.
+My great grandparents were Sicilian, and I always had a yearning to visit this island and connect with my roots.

 Let me tell you, if visiting Sicily as a tourist is chaotic, living in Sicily is a whole different beast.